 Minnesota

-Minnesota state law does not impose sales tax on precious metals that are 99.9% pure.
+No state sales tax on precious metals at 99.9% purity or higher.

 Mississippi